Universal Declaration of Human Rights: Significance

 At the time of the Declaration's adoption by the General Assembly in 1948, Eleanor Roosevelt said:

 In giving our approval to the declaration today, it is of primary importance that we keep clearly in mind the basic character of the document.
 It is not a treaty; it is not an international agreement.
 It is not and does not purport to be a statement of law or of legal obligation.
 It is a declaration of basic principles of human rights and freedoms, to be stamped with the approval of the General Assembly by formal vote of its members, and to serve as a common standard of achievement for all peoples of all nations.

 The UDHR is considered groundbreaking for providing a comprehensive and universal set of principles in a secular, apolitical document that explicitly transcends cultures, religions, legal systems, and political ideologies.
 Its claim to universality has been described as "boundlessly idealistic" and the "most ambitious feature".

 The Declaration was officially adopted as a French document, with official translations in English, Chinese, Russian and Spanish, all of which are official working languages of the UN.
 Due to its inherently universalist nature, the United Nations has made a concerted effort to translate the document into as many languages as possible, in collaboration with private and public entities and individuals.
 In 1999, the Guinness Book of Records described the Declaration as the world's "Most Translated Document", with 298 translations; the record was once again certified a decade later when the text reached 370 different languages and dialects.
-The UDHR achieved a milestone of over 500 translations in 2016, and as of 2024, has been translated into 562 languages, remaining the most translated document.
+The UDHR achieved a milestone of more than 500 translations in 2016, and as of 2024, had been translated into 562 languages, remaining the most translated document.